cassidyjames/cassidyjames.github.io/home/index.md

 The one minor complaint I have is that a couple of them flicker at 1% brightness in some of my fixtures; this may not be noticable to you or even affect you/your lighting fixtures, and it is easier resolved by using 5% brightness instead—but I thought I would mention it for completeness sake.

+#### Juno _👎 Avoid_

+I got three Juno Zigbee wafer lights (recessed lights that mount without a can) on a good sale at Lowe's, and I think I see why they were on clearance…

+To be fair, they _mostly_ work well and I really like the color temperature, brightness, and installation—especially for the price.
+But for something where you’re cutting a six-inch hole in your ceiling to permanently install it, it needs to be more reliable!

+My main issue has been that one or more of my three Juno wafers will fall off the Zigbee network every couple of weeks—seemingly after I add other devices.
+The resolution is annoyingly inconsistent, too: sometimes a quick power cycle brings it back, but other times I have to reset it by flicking the switch on and off about ten times—especially annoying with multiple fixtures on the same circuit!
+Luckily even after resetting, the lights come back with their existing settings and ID and everything in Home Assistant.

+At the time, these were the only non-Hue (and thus affordable) Zigbee wafer lights I could find.
+But I have since found a Lumary model as well as a handful of no-name models on eBay which just might be a better purchase.

 #### Lightify, OSRAM, Sylvania _👎 Avoid_

 Oh boy.
 I found a good deal on a lot of these lights on eBay and have regretted ever since.